NeverVane/commandchronicles/README.md

 ## 🎯 Use Cases

-CommandChronicles with notes and tags is perfect for:
+CommandChronicles with notes, tags, and sync rules is perfect for:

 - **DevOps workflows**: Document deployment commands with environment details and tag by environment
 - **Complex commands**: Add context to long docker, kubectl, or database commands with explanatory notes